SpektroAudio/NGEN-UserManual/docs/techniques.md

 NGEN is capable of loading projects and patterns while playing so you can use this to switch between songs and sections of a song while performing.
 Switching between different projects and patterns is always done in sync with the clock and it's designed to be as smooth as possible.

 #### Using shortcuts
 NGEN includes several shortcuts that can help you during your performance.
-A list of all shortcuts can be found in the [Menu Navigation](menunavigation.md#shortcuts) section of the manual.
+A list of all shortcuts can be found in the [Shortcuts](shortcuts.md) section of the manual.

 #### Using the Performance Mode